metinmertakcay/segmentation-with-slic-and-region-merge/README.md

 # Segmentation SLIC and Region Merge

 ## Introduction
 Image segmentation is one of the most important steps for finding and recognizing objects.
-With segmentation, image is divided into pieces that do not overlap with each other and are meaningful in itself such as color, intensity, texture.
+With segmentation, image is divided into pieces that do not overlap with each other and meaningful in itself such as color, intensity, texture.
 Segmentation is the process of assigning a label to each pixel in the image.
 Pixels with similar characteristics are assigned the same label and are located within the same location.
 A region formed as a result of segmentation shows a different characteristic from the neighboring region.

 Superpixel is a group of pixels that share common characteristic.
 Superpixel carries more information than a pixel.
 Significant fragments are obtained with superpixels, such as region obtained in the segmentation process but objects can not be fully obtained.
 Superpixel is the result of an image oversegmentation.